akthammomani/Google-vs-Apple-Store-Hypothesis-Testing/README.md

 A company that designs operating systems, wants to build a major apps store into their user interface.
 To this end, they want to know whether Google Play apps have higher reviews on average than Apple Store apps (or vice versa) , as they’re intending to strike a deal with just one of these companies.

-To complete this project, we’ll work through a series of steps known as the Data Science Pipeline, or DSP.
+To help this company, we’ll work through a series of steps known as the Data Science Pipeline, or DSP.
 The DSP is a general and fairly broad sequence of steps data scientists use to tackle and solve business problems.
 While working on this project,

 We’ll complete each step of the DSP, including: